Jung Ho-yeon

 Jung Ho-yeon (born June 23, 1994) is a South Korean fashion model and actress.
 She began her career as a freelance model in 2010, walking in Seoul Fashion Week shows for two years.
 In 2013, she competed on the fourth season of Korea's Next Top Model and placed as a runner-up.
 She became known for her "fiery" red hair after making her international runway debut during New York Fashion Week.
-She was a Louis Vuitton exclusive in 2016, and became a global ambassador for the brand in 2021.
+She was a Louis Vuitton exclusive in 2016 and became a global ambassador for the brand in 2021.

 Jung made her acting debut in 2021, starring in the first season of the Netflix series Squid Game as Kang Sae-byeok, which brought her worldwide attention and critical acclaim as the series' breakout star.
-For her role on the series, she won the Screen Actors Guild Award for Outstanding Performance by a Female Actor in a Drama Series and earned a nomination for the Primetime Emmy Award for Outstanding Supporting Actress in a Drama Series.
+For her role in the series, she won the Actor Award for Outstanding Performance by a Female Actor in a Drama Series and earned a nomination for the Primetime Emmy Award for Outstanding Supporting Actress in a Drama Series.
 In 2024, she received the Minister of Culture, Sports and Tourism's Commendation state honour by the Korean Popular Culture and Arts Awards.